Shots for tots: COVID vaccinations start for little US kids

 Some hospitals planned vaccination events later this week.
 Chicago is among locations that offer COVID-19 shots in people’s homes and planned to open registration this week for home appointments for infants and other young children, said Maribel Chavez-Torres, a deputy commission for the city’s Department of Public Health.

-Dr. Pam Zeitland, director of pediatric medicine at National Jewish Health in Denver, recommends parents get their kids vaccinated as soon as possible.
+Dr. Pam Zeitlin, director of pediatric medicine at National Jewish Health in Denver, recommends parents get their kids vaccinated as soon as possible.

 AP Medical Writer Carla K. Johnson contributed.

-Note: This story was first published on June 20, 2022.
-It was updated on June 22, 2022 to correct the last name of Dr. Pam Zeitlin, not Zeitland.